-Luxembourg’s new tax reform: A move to attract global talent
+Luxembourg’s new tax reform: a move to attract global talent

 Marianne recently completed her master’s degree in economics from Trinity College and is now seeking her first job.
 She plans to leave Dublin, her hometown, and move abroad for new experiences.
 Her parents aren’t thrilled about it, of course, but understand her thirst for adventure.